- What Hackers Can Learn About You From Your Social-Media Profile

 To create a strong password, you can use a password manager such as Googles password manager to create unique, long and difficult passwords for your accounts, and store them for you so you don’t have to remember them.
 Websites such as passwordgenerator.net and strongpasswordgenerator.com also generate strong passwords however, unlike googles password manager, you will have to write the password down or remember it.
 To make it easy to remember, you can simply go ahead and modify it in a way that you will easily remember.

 Enable two-factor authentication for additional security where possible.
-The feature will send a code through a number that will have provided and you use it to verify your account every time you log in.
+The feature will send a code through a number that will have been provided and you use it to verify your account every time you log in.
 You should also stay alert for news of any other breaches.
 You can also just stop using these social media platforms.